 Though this is focused on faculty, the work is done with student concerns and wants in mind.
-We prioritize championing your thoughts when meeting with faculty.
+We prioritize championing your needs when meeting with faculty.
 Your input is key to constructing an initiative that works to the benefit of your education.

 Often times, students feel alone and ill-prepared to tackle the problem of high textbook costs.
 The Open and Affordable Course Content Initiative is here to offer solutions to this prevailing circumstance.